opendatatrentino/OpenDataRise/README.md

 </p>

 **Project status**: Developing - currently we are prototyping using reconciliation sevices of DISI, University of Trento.
-A video using Freebase and DataTXT reconciliation services can be <a href="https://docs.google.com/file/d/0B3zPB8ad298hWEYxZ2VMX0p5a0k" target="_blank">watched in this video</a>
+Currently code is developed in a private repository, when project reaches a sufficient level of stability we will merge changes in the public repo.
+A video using Freebase and DataTXT reconciliation services can be <a href="https://docs.google.com/file/d/0B3zPB8ad298hWEYxZ2VMX0p5a0k" target="_blank">watched here</a>

 **Additions to OpenRefine:**:

  * a workflow subdivided in steps
  * an interface to import datasets from [ckan repositories](http://ckan.org/) and also to visualize resources stats taken with [Ckanalyze](https://github.com/opendatatrentino/CKANalyze)
  * suggestions on operations to do based on schema
- * enhanced data validation
+ * enhanced data validation with column types
+ * multivalued cells support
  * semantic tagging of natural language text
  * online help system
  * maven as dependency management system instead of Ant
  * WAR deployable on Tomcat as build output instead of Refine custom old Jetty server
  * interactive debugging support with a recent version of Jetty
+ * enhanced event system for plugins

 **Roadmap**: see [project issues](https://github.com/opendatatrentino/OpenDataRise/issues)